Mumbai CSMT–Madgaon Jan Shatabdi Express

 The 12052/12051 Mumbai CSMT - Madgaon Junction Jan Shatabdi Express is a Superfast Express train belonging to Indian Railways - Konkan Railway division that runs between Chhatrapati Shivaji Maharaj Terminus and Madgaon in India.

 It operates as train number 12051 from CSMT to and as train number 12052 in the reverse direction.
 During monsoon timetable, 12052 will not go in reverse direction due to time clash.
-So it will rest at Madgaon Junction coming from CSMT and next day that same rake will originate from Madgaon Junction.
-It is one of the fastest and longest route running Jan Shatabdi train in Konkan Railways and is immensely popular amongst the people travelling to Konkan and Goa.
-Earlier this train used to originate/terminate at Dadar Terminus in Mumbai.
+It will rest at Madgaon Junction coming from CSMT and next day that same rake will originate from Madgaon Junction.
+It is one of the fastest and longest routes running Jan Shatabdi train in Konkan Railways, and is immensely popular amongst the people travelling to Konkan and Goa.
+This train used to originate/terminate at Dadar Terminus in Mumbai.

 Coaches

-This train has presently has 1 Vistadome Coach, 3 AC Chair Car, 10 Second Class Jan Shatabdi seating coaches, 1 SLR Coach & 1 Generator Car.
+This train has presently has one Vistadome coach, three AC chair cars, 10 second class Jan Shatabdi seating coaches, one SLR coach and one generator car.